developer-zebra/developer-zebra-site/src/mx/5-0/wireless/wifi/index.md

 * String with a minimum of 1 characters and a maximum of 64 characters

 ##### **Proxy Port**
-Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked
+Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" is set to manual.

 Pivotal parm: No